awesomephant/map-in-your-mind/directory-items/a-glib-remark-a-fragment-or-unfinished-phrase.md

 *A Glib Remark, A Fragment or Unfinished Phrase*

 A proposed re-sequencing of the Latin alphabet, using a single steel meter.
-A process whereby forms are broken down to their primary elements.
-First, the bar is fired using a blowtorch, then  shaped; leaving dextrous, hand-written, durational traces from one form to the next.
+A process whereby forms are broken down to their most primary elements.
+First, the bar is fired using a blowtorch, then  shaped, leaving dextrous, hand-written, durational traces from one form to the next.
 During the struggle, unnamed glyphs emerge between forms; letters between letters; letters within letters. <br><br>

 {% fig "/assets/images/meter-limb/oliver-boulton-meter-limb-1.png" "alt" "big" %}
 {% fig "/assets/images/meter-limb/oliver-boulton-meter-limb-2.png" "alt" "big" %}